alvgomezv/workflow-app/README.md

 ### Session Management

 - [ ] Save workflow when closing the app
-- [ ] Saving all the workflows when clsing the app
+- [ ] Saving all the workflows when closing the app

 ### Animations